 * Djokovic takes first set with help of controversial point

-* Serb will face surprise winner Nishikori in semis (Adds Federer upset, quotes)
+* Serb will face winner of Federer-Nishikori match in semis (Adds quotes, detail, byline)

-For Djokovic, the victory over Murray was a small measure of revenge as the met for the first time since the Scotsman beat him in last year's Wimbledon final.
+For Djokovic, a three-time winner on the Miami hardcourts, the victory was a small measure of revenge as the rivals clashed for the first time since Murray beat the Serb in last year’s Wimbledon final.

 Murray, playing his first event since splitting with coach Ivan Lendl last week, had looked increasingly comfortable and confident on his own but Djokovic kept the Scotsman under almost constant pressure in blustery conditions.

 ”I was not surprised about the way he played,“ said Djokovic, whose coach Boris Becker was also not in Miami as he is taking time off to undergo double hip surgery. ”I expected him to play well, to be a little bit more aggressive.